 Generally speaking, the logs don’t contain any specific app usage data.
 They may contain information on how the app was used, i.e. why it crashed, but they don’t generally contain specific information about the data used within the app — such as what web sites your visited, or what you typed in your personal diary app *sob*.

 The details contained in these logs pertain to hardware and operating system spec, performance stats, and data about how a particular app was used.
 In other words, the data contained is primarily analytical data that can help Apple research issues and track trends if the need arrises.

 Where to find Diagnostic & Usage Data

 Here, you will find all of the logs that have been generated and collected on your device.
 You’ll find logs regarding crashes, low memory warnings, etc. It’s pretty interesting stuff.
 Unfortunately, even on the brand new iPad Air, you’ll still find a lot of low memory errors when using memory intensive apps.
-This is largely attributed to the fact that Apple still has yet to break the 1 GB threshold in its mobile devices.

 If you don’t have any logs listed, you can quickly generate a low memory log by opening a bunch of Safari tabs.
 While switching between them, you should eventually notice some of them refresh (white screen, and the page reloads).
 Once you see that, you’ll find a low memory warning logged to your Diagnostic & Usage Data section.

 How to delete Diagnostic & Usage Data from your device